microsoft/CsWinRT/docs/authoring.md

 When you pack your C#/WinRT component the DLLs/WinMD are automatically added to your nupkg, based on a nuspec generated from your project file.

 **If you are going to write your own nuspec**, then you should make sure your nuspec contains the following ```file``` entries for your component ```MyAuthoredComponent``` (note: your TargetFramework may vary).
 This is so our targets that supply the DLLs for any consumers of your package work.
+Similarly, any other dependencies, e.g. `Microsoft.WinUI`, will need to be included in your nuspec as well.

 ``` nuspec
 <files>